systopia/org.civicrm.l10nx/README.md

 change a prepared translation just before delivery

 This extension simply provides new infrastructure to other extensions, and doesn't have any UI or features itself.
-If you want to find an know how these new hooks can be used, have a look at the following extensions:
+If you want to know how these new hooks can be used, have a look at the following extensions:
 * SYSTOPIA's [Custom MO extension](https://github.com/systopia/de.systopia.l10nmo) allows you to define custom .MO files that should be evaluated *before* the regular translation kicks in.
 * SYSTOPIA's [Profiler extension](https://github.com/systopia/de.systopia.l10nprofiler) allows you to